 14. Guarantees a.
 Are there any guarantees or warranties for any of the following: (i) Electrical work No Yos Don't know With title doods Lost Cannot Answer (ii) Roofing No ¥es Don't know With title doods Lost Cannot Answor (iii) Central heating No Yos Den't know With title doods Lost Cannot Answor (iv) NHBC No Yos Don't know With title doods Lost Cannot Answor (v) Damp course No ¥es Don't know With title doods Lest Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yos Don't know With title doods Lost Cannot Answer b.
 If you have answered 'yes' or 'with title deed or installations to which the guarantee(s) rela ls', pleas te(s): se give de etails of t he work c.
 Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Yes / No 15.
-Boundaries So far as you are aware, has any boundary o last 10 years?
-If you have answered yes, please give details operty be een move ed in the Yes Don' / No / Lknow
+If you have answered yes, please give details: ¥es / No 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+If you have answered yes, please give details: Yes Don' / No / Lknow

 16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't knew If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+Yos / No / Don't know b. that affects your property in some other way?
+Yes / Ne / Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes / Ne / Don't know If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property.